Tropical cyclones in 2014

-Satellite photos of 25 tropical cyclones worldwide that reached at least Category 3 on the Saffir–Simpson scale during 2014, from Narelle in January to Kate in December.
+Satellite photos of 25 tropical cyclones worldwide that reached at least Category 3 on the Saffir–Simpson scale during 2014, from Ian in January to Kate in December.

 During 2014, tropical cyclones formed within seven different tropical cyclone basins, located within various parts of the Atlantic, Pacific and Indian Oceans.
 During the year, a total of 117 tropical cyclones had formed this year to date.
 79 tropical cyclones had been named by either a Regional Specialized Meteorological Center (RSMC) or a Tropical Cyclone Warning Center (TCWC).
 The most active basin in 2014 was the Western Pacific, which documented 23 named systems, while the Eastern Pacific, despite only amounting to 22 named systems, was its basin's most active since 1992.
 Conversely, both the North Atlantic hurricane and North Indian Ocean cyclone had a below average season numbering 9 and 3, respectively.
 Activity across the southern hemisphere's three basins—South-West Indian, Australian, and South Pacific—was spread evenly, with each region recording seven named storms apiece.
 So far, 26 Category 3 tropical cyclones formed, including ten Category 5 tropical cyclones in the year, becoming as the third-most intense tropical cyclone activity on record, only behind with 1997 and 2018.
 The accumulated cyclone energy (ACE) index for the 2014 (seven basins combined), as calculated by Colorado State University (CSU) was 724 units.

 The strongest of these tropical cyclones was Typhoon Vongfong, which strengthened to a minimum barometric pressure of 900 mbar (hPa; 900 mbar) before striking the east coast of Japan.
 The costliest and deadliest tropical cyclone in 2014 was Typhoon Rammasun, which struck China in July, causing US$8.08 billion in damage.
 Rammasun killed 222 people; 106 in Philippines, 88 in China and 28 in Vietnam.